upbound/docs/content/development-extensions/vscode-extensions.md

     version: v0.13.0
 ```

-Once configured, you can open Python or KCL files in VSCode and start
+Once configured, you can open Python or KCL files in Visual Studio Code and start
 compositing your resources.

 ## Features